inoxlang/inox/docs/builtin.md

 ### rand

 the rand function generates/pick a random value in a cryptographically secure way.
-If the argument is a pattern a matching value is returned, if the argument is an indexable an element is picked..
+If the argument is a pattern a matching value is returned, if the argument is an indexable an element is picked.

 **examples**